Bappy2586/E-Commerce/READMEBappy.txt

-or create a new repository on the command line echo "# E-Commerce" >> README.md git init git add README.md
+…or create a new repository on the command line echo "# E-Commerce" >> README.md git init git add README.md